ZichenYang-glitch/cLoops2/README.md

   -cut CUT    Distance cutoff to filter cis PETs, only keep PETs with distance
               >=cut.
 Default is 0, no filtering.
   -mcut MCUT  Keep the PETs with distance <=mcut.
 Default is -1, no filtering.
-  -v          Show cLoops2 verison number and exit.
+  -v          Show cLoops2 version number and exit.
   ---         Following are sub-commands specific options.
 This option just show
               version of cLoops2.